Arawn

-The name Arawn is possibly analogous to the continental theonym Arubianus.
+The name Arawn is derived from that of the biblical prophet Aaron.

+Arawn's association with the hunt, hornes and the Otherworld has prompted some scholars to associate Arawn with the continental Gaulish god Cernunnos.

 Role in Welsh tradition

 The Four Branches

 In the First Branch of the Mabinogi, Pwyll mistakenly stumbles into the realm of Annwn and finds white hounds with red ears feeding on a stag.
 Pwyll chases the hounds off, only to learn that the hounds belonged to Arawn, ruler of Annwn.
 To pay for the misdeed, Arawn asks Pwyll to trade places with him for a year and a day and defeat Hafgan, Arawn's rival, at the end of this time, something Arawn has attempted but has been unable to do.
 Arawn, meanwhile, takes Pwyll's place as lord of Dyfed.
 Arawn and Pwyll become good friends because when Pwyll wore Arawn's shape, he did not sleep with Arawn's wife.